 - There are only 17 blacks (women and men) amongst the 1,099 most powerful roles in the public and private sectors in Great Britain (The Colour of Power 2020)

-Black employees are more likely to leave their jobs than other races.
+Black employees are more likely to leave their jobs than other underrepresented groups.
 This is often due to a lack of mentors, role models, and support.
 Black mentorship can help bridge this gap and create a more inclusive workplace culture.

-This blog post will discuss the benefits of Black mentorship and how you can get involved.
+This blog post will discuss the benefits of mentoring programs for employees of colour and how you can get involved.

 Do black employees have equal access to mentorship?